en1y/Briskula/console-game/jre/legal/java.base/icu.md

 5. Time Zone Database

-  ICU uses the public com.domain data and code derived from Time Zone Database for its time zone support.
+  ICU uses the public com.italian.cards.domain data and code derived from Time Zone Database for its time zone support.
 The ownership of the TZ database is explained in BCP 175: Procedure for Maintaining the Time Zone Database section 7.